warren-bank/node-serve/lib/serve-handler/README.md

 ### cgiBin (Array)

-After a requested path is resolved to a real file, which may be the end result of several `rewrites`, this option enables the filepath to be used as a parameter to a command-line instruction.. and the resulting output to be returned to the client as a response.
+After a request is resolved to an absolute file path for a file that exists, which may be the end result of several [`rewrites`](#rewrites-array), this option enables the file path to be used as a parameter to a command-line instruction.. and the resulting output to be returned to the client as a response.

-Similar to rewrite and redirect rules, an `engine` attribute is used to determine how `source` will be matched with the absolute filepath (normalized to use a '/' directory separator on all platforms):
+Similar to rewrite and redirect rules, an `engine` attribute is used to determine how `source` will be matched with the absolute file path (normalized to use a '/' directory separator on all platforms):
 * _glob_
 * _route_
 * _regex_